-In this scenario, the bonus interest earned on their individual Multiplier Account will be based on the combined credited salaries and dividends (S$7,100), instead of just their individual salary and dividends.
+In this scenario, the bonus interest earned on their individual Multiplier Account will be based on the combined credited salaries and dividends ($7,100), instead of just their individual salary and dividends.

-Scenario 2: Only George credits his salary into a joint account.
-Both George and Emily also have a personal Multiplier Account each.
+Scenario 2: Both George and Emily have a personal Multiplier Account each.
+Only George credits his salary into a joint account.

-You can still benefit even if you're a gig economy worker, or are between jobs.
+You can still benefit even if you're a gig economy worker or are in-between jobs.
 Here's how:

-Credit your investment dividends into your joint account, and use PayLah! to pay for your purchases at physical retail shops.
-Just make sure it adds up to at least S$500 each month.
+- Using your PayLah! to pay for your purchases at retail shops will count for another category.
+Make sure that your total amount of eligible transactions adds up to at least $500 each month.

-That's because PayLah! retail spends are also counted for the first S$10,000 in your DBS Multiplier Account.
-And if your situation changes, your DBS Multiplier Account is smart enough to figure out the best route to higher returns for you and bae.
+- If your employment situation changes and you start drawing a salary, your DBS Multiplier Account is smart enough to figure out the best route to higher returns for you and bae.

-Starting a life together is likely to lead to additional payments, premiums and costs.
-This includes life insurance, mortgage payments, utilities and groceries, among others.
-These combined expenses can give you something in return:
+Starting a life together is likely to lead to additional payments, premiums, and overall costs.
+This includes life insurance, mortgage payments, utilities, and groceries, among others.

 Money can be a major source of conflict between couples - having a joint account creates transparency (and builds trust), while helping you and your partner grow your little nest egg.